Reclaim AI

 That being said, only larger teams that have many internal meetings will get the most of this feature.
 For smaller teams (like ours), Reclaim doesn't make sense as the meetings we have are typically external or asynchronous.

-Reclaim allows for super basic calendar scheduling (externally and with team members), similar to that of Calendly and Motion although it lacks in some scheduler features, like the ability to ask questions to the person you're meeting with prior to them scheduling.
+Reclaim allows for super basic calendar scheduling (externally and with team members), similar to that of Cal and Motion although it lacks in some scheduler features, like the ability to ask questions to the person you're meeting with prior to them scheduling.

 Like with other tools, you can add buffer time between meetings so you're not squeezed back-to-back.